Henry Bouquet: Pontiac's War

-The journal of Trent, who served the commander of the militia at the fort, has provided evidence that this plan was carried out:
+The journal of Trent, who served the commander of the militia at the fort, has provided evidence that the plan was carried out:

 [June] 24th [1763] The Turtles Heart a principal Warrior of the Delawares and Mamaltee a Chief came within a small distance of the Fort Mr. McKee went out to them and they made a Speech letting us know that all our [POSTS] as Ligonier was destroyed, that great numbers of Indians [were coming and] that out of regard to us, they had prevailed on 6 Nations [not to] attack us but give us time to go down the Country and they desired we would set of immediately.
 The Commanding Officer thanked them, let them know that we had everything we wanted, that we could defend it against all the Indians in the Woods, that we had three large Armys marching to Chastise those Indians that had struck us, told them to take care of their Women and Children, but not to tell any other Natives, they said they would go and speak to their Chiefs and come and tell us what they said, they returned and said they would hold fast of the Chain of friendship.
 Out of our regard to them we gave them two Blankets and an Handkerchief out of the Small Pox Hospital.
 I hope it will have the desired effect.
 They then told us that Ligonier had been attacked, but that the Enemy were beat of.

-A month later in a series of letters between Bouquet and his commander, General Jeffery Amherst, the idea of using smallpox blankets was proposed and agreed upon to infect the Indians by giving them infected blankets.
+A month later, in a series of letters between Bouquet and his commander, General Jeffery Amherst, the idea of using smallpox blankets was proposed, and it was agreed upon to infect the Indians by giving them infected blankets.
 Amherst wrote to Bouquet, then in Lancaster, on about 29 June 1763: "Could it not be contrived to send the small pox among those disaffected tribes of Indians?
 We must on this occasion use every stratagem in our power to reduce them."
 Bouquet agreed, replying to Amherst on 13 July: "I will try to inoculate the Indians by means of blankets that may fall in their hands, taking care however not to get the disease myself."
 Amherst responded on 16 July: "You will do well to try to inoculate the Indians by means of blankets, as well as to try every other method that can serve to extirpate this execrable race."